vtalos/commit-patterns-replication-package/README.md

 ### Data Cleaning

 1. Return to the base directory and then navigate to the `data-cleaning/inactive-projects` directory.
-2. Run `find_inactive_repos.py` to identify repositories with last commit before 2015.
+2. Run `remove_inactive_repos.py` to identify and remove repositories with last commit before 2015 from results.json.
-3. Run `create_new_results.py` to create a cleaned results.json file without inactive repos.

 ### Assess Timezone Reliability